thinkingmik/acl-manager-laravel/README.md

 ### Facade

-The `AclManager` is available through the Facade `Acl` or through the acl service in the IOC container.
+The Acl Manager is available through the Facade `Acl` or through the acl service in the IOC container.
 The methods available are:
 ```php
 /**